Apache Kafka: Part 1 - Why Event Streaming Matters

 What’s Next?

-• Kafka’s Core Building Blocks - Messages, Topics, Partitions, and Offsets
+• Kafka’s Core Building Blocks: Messages, Topics, Partitions, and Offsets

-• Producers and Consumers - How data flows through Kafka
+• Producers and Consumers: How data flows through Kafka

-• Brokers and Clusters - The distributed architecture that makes it all work
+• Brokers and Clusters: The distributed architecture that makes it all work

-• Replication and Fault Tolerance - How Kafka ensures your data is safe
+• Replication and Fault Tolerance: How Kafka ensures your data is safe

 Key Takeaways

-• Modern applications are event-driven and require real-time processing
+• Modern applications are event driven and require real time processing

 • Kafka provides high throughput, scalability, and fault tolerance

-• It’s used everywhere: social media, finance, e-commerce, IoT, and more
+• It’s used everywhere: social media, finance, e commerce, IoT, and more

-• Kafka is powerful but complex - it requires expertise to use effectively
+• Kafka is powerful but complex.
+It requires expertise to use effectively

 • Understanding Kafka starts with understanding why we need event streaming

-The event-driven future is here.
+The event driven future is here.
 Kafka is how we build it.

 Comments